 Hitting the P-Spot

-The prostate is a small gland about the size of a walnut which is located in the middle of a man’s pelvis situated between the penis (in front), bladder (above) and rectum (behind).
+The prostate is a small gland about the size of a walnut that is located in the middle of a man’s pelvis, situated between the penis (in front) bladder (above) and rectum (behind).
 It can be indirectly accessed for means of sexual stimulation either through insertion of a finger in the anus or by massaging the perineum, the landing strip of skin located between the testicles and anus.
-It probably goes without saying that the prostate’s main physiological function is not sexual rather it surrounds the urethra (pee tube) and secretes seminal fluid which adds to semen during ejaculation.
+It probably goes without saying that the prostate’s main physiological function is not sexual rather it surrounds the urethra (pee tube) and secretes seminal fluid that adds to semen during ejaculation.

-When I searched the Internet for a how-to on prostate massage, I stumbled on a pretty good article written by Corey Silverberg at About.com.
-Some useful pointers: make sure to trim your nails, use lube, and consider augmenting the experience with vibrators and butt plugs.
+When I searched the Internet for a how-to on prostate massage, I stumbled on a pretty good article written by Corey Silverberg .
+Some useful pointers: Make sure to trim your nails, use lube, and consider augmenting the experience with vibrators and butt plugs.
 Furthermore, be careful if your prostate is enlarged, as the practice may cause pain.

-So if massaging the prostate is so pleasurable, how come I never learned about it in sex ed?
-How come with the exception of Californication—which covers nearly every sexual proclivity imaginable—I don’t hear about it on television shows and in the movies?
-How come so few people talk about prostate massage in casual conversation?
-Honestly, I wish I would have learned about prostate massage earlier ...
+If massaging the prostate is so pleasurable, why have I not learned about it in sex ed?
+With the exception of Californication , which covers nearly every sexual proclivity imaginable, I haven't heard about it on popular media, such as television shows and in films?
+So few people talk about prostate massage in casual conversation, but honestly, I wish I would have learned about prostate massage earlier.